MacEncrypted/Warehouse/README.md

 Warehouse
 ==========
+Warning!
+This code is legacy.
+You should no longer expose solutions from this projects.
+This project is no longer maintained.
 PHP software based on CodeIgniter 2.2 that allows you to manage warehouse.

 Demo
 ==========
-The live demo is available under: http://warehouse.encrypted.pl
+The live demo is no longer available.

 Project Summary
 ==========